justindujardin/pow2/README.md

 > grunt watch

-This command should print information about executing some tasks, and eventually settle down and say that it's waiting.
-Once this happens without error, just open up the index.html file in the root directory to play your game.
+This command should print information about executing some tasks, and eventually settle down and say that it's run a server at http://localhost:5215/.
+Once this happens, just open your browser to that page and you're ready to go.

 While the grunt watch task is running the game assets will be rebuilt if a file (Sprites, Maps, Code) changes.
 This means you can edit your files and refresh your webpage a few moments later when the new build is done.
 No muss, no fuss, just game stuff.